Chymyst/chymyst-core/docs/chymyst04.md

 We can now inject all `carrier` molecules, a single `accum((0, null))` molecule, and a `fetch()` molecule.
 Because of the guard condition, the reaction with `fetch()` will not run until all intermediate results have been accumulated.

-Here is the complete code for this example.
+Here is the complete code for this example (see also `MapReduceSpec.scala` in the unit tests).
 We will apply the function `f(x) = x*x` to elements of an integer array, and then compute the sum of the resulting array of squares.

 ```scala